JackTrick/bitsy-advanced-dialogue-tags-mod/README.md

 ```

 Note that this is not me trying to claim total credit for the code there.
 I just wanted to tag it so it could easily be found to edit/update/remove as people saw fit.

-### Acknowledgements

-Once again, big thanks to [Sean LeBlanc](https://github.com/seleb), @mildmojo, @ducklingsmith, and the [bitsy hacks page](https://github.com/seleb/bitsy-hacks).

-Also, thank you to Von_Bednar and the other lovely folks of the bitsy discord channel for their help <3

 ## Other Useful Links